MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-Service.md

 ## Notes

-You can also refer to **Get-Service** by its built-in alias, "gsv".
+You can also refer to `Get-Service` by its built-in alias, `gsv`.
 For more information, see [about_Aliases](../Microsoft.PowerShell.Core/About/about_Aliases.md).

 This cmdlet can display services only when the current user has permission to see them.
 If this cmdlet does not display services, you might not have permission to see them.

 To find the service name and display name of each service on your system, type `Get-Service`.
 The service names appear in the Name column, and the display names appear in the DisplayName column.

 When you sort in ascending order by status value, "Stopped" services appear before "Running" services.
 The Status property of a service is an enumerated value in which the names of the statuses represent integer values.
 The sort is based on the integer value, not the name.
 "Running" appears before "Stopped" because "Stopped" has a value of "1", and "Running" has a value of "4".

 ## Related links